 Be sure to carefully read the ingredients when choosing your piercing aftercare solution.
 Some contain additives, like tea tree oil, that will actually irritate the piercing.
 It should only contain salt and water for safe use.

-To clean, spray a cue tip or folded paper towel with saline solution, and gently clean around the entry and exit holes without moving the jewelry.
+To clean, spray a qtip or folded paper towel with saline solution, and gently clean around the entry and exit holes without moving the jewelry.
 Dab away any crusties or other buildup.
 Do not pick at these; it could cause trauma and irritation to the delicate healing skin.

 Due to its location, its proclivity toward rejection, and its long healing time, there are certain things you need to pay attention to while healing your Christina piercing.